What is the APRN Compact for Multistate Licensure? Challenges & Opportunities

 Licensing Follows The Patient

-One of the outcomes of compact licensure is that the rules changed how and where providers can care for patients.
+One of the outcomes of compact licensure is that the rules have changed how and where providers can care for patients.
 “What the compact did is it changed how we practice nursing in that our license no longer belongs to us.
-It goes with the patient,” explains Byrd.
+It goes with the patient,” explained Byrd.
 “So if you come into my oncology clinic, I take care of your child, and you go on vacation to Hawaii, which isn’t a compact state, I would tell you that I can’t tell you how to take your nausea medicine because you’re out of state and I am not licensed to care for you there.”

 Still Need a Home License

 If the APRN compact were enacted, nurses would still need to maintain a license in their home state.
 While this is great for traveling nurses, anyone who relocates still needs a new license.
 “If you pack up your family and move to Iowa because they’re a compact state, your compact license doesn’t work anymore.
 You must get an Iowa state license because it is your new home state.
-Not everyone thinks this through,” shares Byrd.
+Not everyone thinks this through,” shared Byrd.

 Lack Of Oversight

 According to Byrd, nurses working on compact licenses don’t have sufficient oversight: “There’s no way to monitor those working on a compact license in your state.
 That means there’s also no enforcement.
 The Montana Board of Nursing doesn’t even know they have come in.
 They can just continue to work on their multi-state license.
 Many will just renew their home state license, which may not have the regulations we do.
-For RNs in Tennessee, they don’t need any contact hours to renew, which in Montana, you do,” she says.
+For RNs in Tennessee, they don’t need any contact hours to renew, which in Montana, you do,” she said.

 Required Practice Hours